mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 over the entire sector, is not officially assigned in the Marches.

-However, the importance of Mora as a trade center and as the ‘Gateway to the Marches’ grants that world and its associated subsector a level of importance not matched elsewhere.
+However, the importance of Mora as a trade center and as the 'Gateway to the Marches' grants that world and its associated subsector a level of importance not matched elsewhere.
 Thus the role of Sector Duke is carried out semi–officially by Duchess Delphine of Mora.
-This practice has been in place for centuries by Delphine’s ancestors and is commonly accepted as the way things should be.
+This practice has been in place for centuries by Delphine's ancestors and is commonly accepted as the way things should be.
 Only those politically opposed to Delphine for whatever reason even question her primacy.
 She makes a point of not using the title of Sector Duke herself, though many of her supporters